 Mediation is a good choice when elder family members aren't mentally competent enough to make decisions all on their own.
 A mediator can make sure that these older adults have a say in what happens to them.
 This can be reassuring to elders who may feel like the choices being made about them are out of their control.

 Sometimes a judge will order a family to use a mediator.
 But things usually go better when someone in the family makes the suggestion.
 Elderly parents can also add a rule to their will or living trust.
 The rule would require that the family use mediation to help solve family problems.

-Whether you use a trained eldercare mediator or someone else, the important thing is to find someone outside of your family who can:
+You may use a trained eldercare mediator or someone else.
+But the important thing is to find someone outside of your family who can: